Benefits

 If you do not have an employment contract, or if your employment contract does not include all the necessary information, your employer can fill out one of the following forms.

-Unemployed: "Confirmation of reason for termination/reduced hours” (NAV 04-08.03)
+Unemployed: "Confirmation of reason for termination/reduced hours” (Nav 04-08.03)

-Temporary lay-off: "Confirmation of employment and lay-off" (NAV 04-08.04)
+Temporary lay-off: "Confirmation of employment and lay-off" (Nav 04-08.04)

 If you have resigned from your job or if you have been terminated, we need to know why.
 That is why we need the notice of resignation you have handed in to your employer, or the notice of termination your employer have given you.